 - The rug was first used while the horse had active disease.
 Sweet itch may take a long time to subside and initial drug treatment is usually advisable.

 - Not enough of the body is covered or the mesh size is too large, i.e. it is not a purpose-made sweet itch rug.
+It is also worth noting that standard fly veils and fly fringes will also be of little use.
+Whilst fine for protecting against flies, a full face sweet itch mask with fine meshing is required in these circumstances.

 A second-best approach is to apply an insecticide to the susceptible areas of the body.
 Benzyl benzoate is the ingredient of most proprietary sweet itch preparations.
 It is best mixed with an equal volume of liquid paraffin.